JeffBley/azure-docs/articles/active-directory/identity-protection/howto-identity-protection-configure-risk-policies.md

 ## Prerequisites

-If your organization wants to allow users to self-remediate when risks are detected, users must be registered for both self-service password reset and Azure Multi-Factor Authentication.
+If your organization wants to allow users to self-remediate when risks are detected, Password Writeback must be enabled in Azure AD Connect (for hybrid organizations) and users must be registered for Azure Multi-Factor Authentication.
 We recommend [enabling the combined security information registration experience](../authentication/howto-registration-mfa-sspr-combined.md) for the best experience.
 Allowing users to self-remediate gets them back to a productive state more quickly without requiring administrator intervention.
 Administrators can still see these events and investigate them after the fact.

 ## Choosing acceptable risk levels